KatanaGraph/pytorch-cpu-feedstock/README.md

 To fit the needs of Katana Graph, this repo has been modified to install Open MPI when building the PyTorch binaries.
 Use `build-locally.py` to build binaries for a particular dependency configuration, or `build-all.sh` to build all binaries.
-To shorten the process, use `katana_supported_configs.txt` as as input to `build-all.sh` to build only the necessary binaries.
+To shorten the process, use `katana_supported_configs.txt` as an input to `build-all.sh` to build only the necessary binaries.
 Be aware that the configurations specified in the text file do not update with `conda-forge/pytorch-cpu-feedstock` and are therefore prone to growing out of date over time.
-Please modify the text file as the upstream repo is modified and to match the dependencies supported by Katana Graph.
+Please update the text file as the upstream repo is updated and to match the dependencies supported by Katana Graph.

 Feedstock Maintainers